Introduction

 print(answer)

 Put some markdown files in a my-docs folder, run the code, and ask it questions.
-Even this simple setup will teach you most of what matters about RAG.
+Even this simple setup teaches you most of what matters about RAG.

 The basics end here.
 Everything above is enough to build a working RAG system.
-The sections below cover more advanced topics: writing better prompts, measuring quality, handling real-world complications like access control and structured data, and understanding where RAG struggles.
-Read them when you’re ready to level up.
+The sections below cover the more advanced stuff: writing better prompts, measuring quality, access control, structured data, and where RAG falls flat.
+Come back to these when you’re ready.

 Prompt Engineering for RAG

-The prompt is the instruction you send to the AI along with the retrieved chunks.
-You might think this is a minor detail, but a bad prompt can completely waste good retrieval results.
+The prompt is what you send to the AI along with the retrieved chunks.
+I thought this was a minor detail at first, but a bad prompt can completely waste good retrieval results.

 Four rules for good RAG prompts